Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/8-boot-and-configuration.md

     >**Note:** At this point, use the Zadig utility to install drivers for the "USB download gadget" with device ID 03fd:0300.
 Without this, the Zadig software does not show "Xilinx DFU Downloader" after booting U-Boot on the target.

-8. Run the following commands to setup the DFU environment in the U-Boot command line:
+8. Run the following commands to set up the DFU environment in the U-Boot command line:

     ```
     $ setenv loadaddr 0x10000000